cryptolab-network/cryptolab-staking-treasury-proposal/README.md

 Total: 7500 USD

-Except from the milestones above, the server fee is another necessary expense for us to operate CryptoLab.
+Except from the milestones above, the operation cost is another necessary expense for us to operate CryptoLab.

-The server fee includes EC2 instances, DB and Redis instances, to run CryptoLab backend servers.
+The operation cost includes EC2 instances, DB and Redis instances, to run CryptoLab backend servers.
 We would also run two EC2 instances for Polkadot/Kusama node.

 *We can provide the detailed estimation from AWS calculator if the commitee needs it*